 A ground station on one side of the ocean transmits a signal to the satellite.
 Which then sends the signal to a ground station on the other side.

 A single satellite usually contains multiple transponders devices that consist of a radio receiver and transmitter that operate independently typically six to twelve.
 Each transponder uses a different radio frequency, making it possible for multiple communications to proceed simultaneously.

 This uses satellites orbiting 22000 miles above the earth for transmitting the data from relaying station at one end of the globe to the receiving station at the other end of the globe, it accounts for most long-distance international communication.

 The wireless remote controls used with appliances such as televisions and stereos communicate with infrared transmissions.
 Infrared is limited to a small area (e.g a single room) and usually requires that the transmitter be pointed tower the receiver.

-Infrared hardware is inexpensive compared to another machine and does into requiring and antenna.
+Infrared hardware is inexpensive compared to other machines and does into require an antenna.
 Computer networks can use infrared technology for data communication.

-Bluetooth technology that enables short-range wireless connections between desktop and notebook computer, handhelds, personal digital assistants, mobile phones, camera phones, printers, digital cameras, headsets, keyboards and even a computer mouse.
+Bluetooth technology enables short-range wireless connections between desktop and notebook computers, handhelds, personal digital assistants, mobile phones, camera phones, printers, digital cameras, headsets, keyboards, and even a computer mouse.

 Bluetooth wireless technology uses a globally available frequency band of 2.4 GHz for worldwide compatibility with the 10-meter range.